rajaratan/terraform-1/website/docs/cli/config/index.html.md

 Terraform CLI can be configured with some global settings, which are separate from any Terraform configuration and which apply across all working directories.

-We've tried to design Terraform such that an average user running Terraform CLI interactively will not need to interact with any of these settings; as such, most of the global settings relate to advanced or automated workflows, or unusual environmental conditions like running Terraform on an airgapped instance.
+We've designed Terraform such that an average user running Terraform CLI interactively will not need to interact with any of these settings.
+As a result, most of the global settings relate to advanced or automated workflows, or unusual environmental conditions like running Terraform on an airgapped instance.